-Additionally, once IC is obtained, the Informed Consent CRF must be completed for each the mother and infant participant.
+Additionally, once IC is obtained from the mother and infant, the Informed Consent CRFs must be completed for each participant.
 Completion of these CRFs serves as a check that no study procedures were conducted for before adequate IC was obtained for the respective mother or infant.
-The Informed Consent CRF is located in each participant's Screening Folder in Medidata Rave.